-Chapter Quizzes (130 points) - Students must complete a quiz on each chapter.
+Chapter Quizzes (160 points) - Students must complete a quiz on each chapter.
+Each chapter quiz is worth 10 points, totaling 160 points.
 We will use Mindtap, an online teaching/learning tool, to facilitate digital submission and objective grading.
 Each assignment will remain open for the week (Monday-Sunday).
 Students will receive immediate feedback after each quiz.
-No late submissions will be accepted.
+Late submissions will not be accepted.
 Students will earn a "0" on a quiz that is not attempted at all or will receive partial credit for a quiz that is started but not completed.
 Do not wait until the last day of the week (Sunday) to start your quiz because you will be locked out of the quiz when the calendar changes.
 You can also be locked out of the quiz if you take too long to finish the quiz.
 Be prepared to complete the quiz when you start it.
 Only under documented extenuating circumstances will the instructor re-open the homework after posted due dates.